jvsguerra/MDA_Project_4/README.md

 # Project 4

-This repository contains the source code for Project 4 for the "Microscopy data analysis: machine learning and the BioImage archive" course.
+This repository contains the source code for Project 4 for the "Microscopy data analysis: machine learning and the BioImage archive" course (03/2025).

 ## Description